malramsay64/phd-thesis/01_Methods/Dynamics.md

 while dropping down to the next row increases the size of the linear step by a power of 10. {#tbl:step_sequence}

+The main source of error within the dynamics simulations is sampling the equilibrium liquid.
+While the size of the simulation is large enough to minimise system size dependent effects, [@Yeh2004] it is not large enough to capture the full distribution of equilibrium liquid states.
+For this we use the *key-frames* defined above, using the Standard Error of the Mean (SEM) [@Gurland1971] to estimate the errors present in the calculated quantities at each timestep.
+To calculate the errors,
+each of the below quantities is calculated for every key-frame and time interval, with the mean and SEM calculated over the key-frames giving a value for each time interval.

 ## Dynamics Quantities

 This section describes the calculation of the dynamics quantities